 According to state and national standards, different levels of assessment must occur throughout a program of study to inform candidates of their progress.
 Applicants interested in the M Ed Teacher as Instructional Leader (TIL) program are required to confer with an admissions representative and complete an application.
 It is expected that all applicants will present a strong level of interest for leadership and demonstrate high capability for program success by satisfying admission requirements that include the following:

 - An online South College application;

-- One transcript from a regionally accredited institution of higher education attended for earned bachelor’s degree;
+- Official transcripts from, each regionally accredited institution of higher education attended for earned bachelor’s degree

 - Be employed and actively engaged in teaching a PreK-12 grade;

 - A letter of intent that identifies and explains your interest in the TIL program;

 - Two completed recommendation forms from employers and/or professors who know your leadership potential;